nginxinc/nginx-azure-workshops/labs/lab11/readme.md

 <br/>

-## Software Export Controls with Nginx and GeoIP2
+## Software Export Controls with NGINX and GeoIP2

 ![N4A](media/nginx-azure-icon.png) | ![GeoIP](media/geoip-icon.jpeg)

 <br/>

 A common requirement for software companies is to control and limit access to their software for `Export Compliance`.
 The company may provide advanced software features, have government contracts, or be under other regulations that require limitations on who can use their software or other assets.
-In this lab exercise, you are the DevOps Nginx admin tasked with `limiting access to the Downloads of company software` based on the user's Country.
-You will use the GeoIP2 module with Nginx to only allow downloads of your high security software from Countries that are in the G7 Group.
+In this lab exercise, you are the DevOps NGINX admin tasked with `limiting access to the Downloads of company software` based on the user's Country.
+You will use the GeoIP2 module with NGINX to only allow downloads of your high security software from Countries that are in the G7 Group.
 You must also log every download for the `Explort Compliance Audit` paperwork required.

 This Solution is actually quite easy, you just need three things:

-- A new `Nginx map block` using the GeoIP2 Country ISO code data, and map that to a yes|no $variable value.
+- A new `NGINX map block` using the GeoIP2 Country ISO code data, and map that to a yes|no $variable value.
 - Then use the yes|no $varible with an `if statement` to check if access to the `/downloads` location is allowed.
-- Create an Nginx custom access log-format to log all the important metadata.
+- Create an NGINX custom access log-format to log all the important metadata.

-The new Nginx map block will look something like this:
+The new NGINX map block will look something like this:

 ```nginx
 map $geoip2_data_country_iso_code $is_allowed {